Logo

 Charlie Parker's body was flown back to Missouri, in accordance with his mother's wishes.

-Berg criticized Doris and Charlie Parker's family for giving him a Christian funeral, even though they knew he was a confirmed atheist.
+Chan criticized Doris and Charlie Parker's family for giving him a Christian funeral even though they knew he was an atheist.

 Charlie Parker was buried at Lincoln Cemetery in Missouri, in a hamlet known as Blue Summit, located close to I-435 and East Truman Road.